Frequently Asked Questions

 How long will it take?

-If you are planning to bring your mother, father, brother, fella, partner, baby, dog or even an MUA or stylist - discuss it with me before your shoot.
-Sometimes another person in the session isn't always helpful, and occasionally can slow the process down, delay getting here punctually, or make the space less comfortable for various reasons.
+If you are planning to bring your anyone with you - baby, dog or even an MUA or stylist - discuss it with me before your shoot.
+Sometimes another person in the session isn't always helpful, and occasionally can slow the process down, delay arriving punctually, or make the space less comfortable for various reasons.
+The most important rapport in the room needs to be between you and I.

 How and when do I pay for my session?